 This Scalpel is the perfect ride for anyone who wants to put long miles in the saddle both uphill and down.
 It’s not scared to hit the places dedicated XC bikes fear, nor is it shy about attacking those aptly named stretches like “Cardiac Hill.”

 The Cannondale Scalpel SE LTD is for anyone who just loves to get out and ride and wants an imminently capable bike that can take them wherever they want to explore.
 At $8,300 MSRP, it’s every bit as expensive as some of the most hardcore, feather-light XC racers out there, but it’ll take you places they prefer not to go and has the perfect amount of premium suspension underneath it to make every ride as comfortable as it is enjoyable.

-- Best Cheap Bicycle Deals for January 2022
+- Best cheap bicycle deals for June 2022